 Dermoid tumors are inclusion cysts.
-This means they are formed by the implantation of epithelial tissue into another structure.
-They most frequently occur on the face, inside the skull, on the lower back, and in the ovaries.
-More rarely they can arise in the brain, nasal sinuses, and spinal cord.
+This means they are caused by the implantation of epithelial tissue into another structure.
+A dermoid tumor will most frequently occur on the face, inside the skull, on the lower back, and in the ovaries.
+More rarely, dermoid tumors can arise in the brain, nasal sinuses, and spinal cord.

 Dermoid cysts are bizarre in that they contain developmentally mature skin, complete with sweat glands, hair follicles, sometimes luxuriant clumps of long hair, and often pockets of sebum, blood, fat, bone and cartilage, nails and teeth, and thyroid tissue.

 Because they contain mature tissue, these cysts are almost always benign (noncancerous).
 Usually solitary, they expand slowly over many years due to the central accumulation of epithelial debris and glandular secretions.
 These cysts are not tender unless they rupture.